Team Germany

 Richard Urban Team Germany

-Through my job as an animal keeper, I experience the fascination and beauty of our animal world anew every day.
-I looked after giant otters for over five years and learned to love these lively "rascals".
+Through my job as an animal keeper, I experience the fascination and beauty of our animal world every day anew.
+I have cared for giant otters for over five years and have grown to love these lively "rascals."
 Through YAQU PACHA, I have the opportunity to make my own contribution to preserving their habitat in the Amazon.
-If we were to lose the unique flora and fauna of Latin America in all its diversity, we would have given up more than just a few trees, shrubs and animals that have no direct commercial benefit.
-Our targeted projects in cooperation with the people of South America, for nature and people, appealed to me from the very beginning.
+If we were to lose the unique flora and fauna of Latin America in all its diversity, we would have given up more than just a few trees, shrubs, and animals that have no direct commercial value.
+Our targeted projects in cooperation with the people of South America, for nature and humanity, appealed to me from the very beginning.

 Silvia von Fersen Yaqu Pacha Germany

 I have always been a big fan of whales and dolphins.
-Through my husband's work as founder and chairman of YAQU PACHA, I first gained an insight into how endangered many of these animal species actually are and how much they need our active protection.
-I was particularly impressed when I was able to meet the teams in Chile and Brazil in person.
-The commitment of each individual on site is enormous, the idealism admirable.
+Through my husband's work as founder and chairman of YAQU PACHA, I gained an insight into how threatened many of these species actually are and how much they need our active protection.
+I was particularly impressed when I had the opportunity to meet the teams in Chile and Brazil in person.
+The commitment of each individual on site is enormous, and their idealism is admirable.
 I particularly like the fact that I can say from my own experience that every cent really does go where it is urgently needed.
-And of course I also paid for my trip with the teams out of my own pocket.
-I am happy to support the work of YAQU PACHA, even if our family has to take a back seat from time to time when Lorenzo has to deal with the company's work at the weekend.
+And, of course, I paid for my trip with the teams out of my own pocket.
+I am happy to support the work of YAQU PACHA, even if our family has to make sacrifices from time to time when Lorenzo has to work for the organization on weekends.

 Laura Wiessmeyer